 - Respiratory conditions, such as flu, respiratory syncytial virus (RSV), pneumonia and asthma

 - Gastrointestinal problems

 - Mild to moderate concussions and other non-life-threatening head injuries

-For children requiring intensive or specialized care, Rutland Regional makes all the needed arrangements for referral or transfer to another facility.
+If your child requires specialized or intensive care, our staff will make all the necessary arrangements for a seamless referral or transfer to another medical facility.

 - Pediatricians.
-Board-certified physicians who specialize in caring for infants, children and adolescents.
+Our pediatricians are board-certified physicians who specialize in caring for infants, children and adolescents.

 - Pediatric nurses.
 Many of our registered nurses have received additional specialized training in infant, child and adolescent care and have passed a rigorous exam administered by the Pediatric Nursing Certification Board.